-C. INTERFACE BETWEEN APPLICATION PROVIDER ←→ BIG DATA FRAMEWORK PROVIDER
+1913 C. INTERFACE BETWEEN APPLICATION PROVIDER ← → BIG DATA FRAMEWORK PROVIDER

-Data can be stored and retrieved under encryption.
-Access control policies should be in place to assure that data is only accessed at the required granularity with proper credentials.
-Sophisticated encryption techniques can allow applications to have rich policy-based access to the data as well as enable searching, filtering on the encrypted data, and computations on the underlying plaintext.
+1915 Data can be stored and retrieved under encryption.
+Access control policies should be in place to assure 1916 that data is only accessed at the required granularity with proper credentials.
+Sophisticated encryption 1917 techniques can allow applications to have rich policy-based access to the data as well as enable searching,

-D. INTERNAL INTERFACE WITHIN THE BIG DATA FRAMEWORK PROVIDER
+1918 filtering on the encrypted data, and computations on the underlying plaintext.

-Data at rest and transaction logs should be kept secured.
-Key management is essential to control access and keep track of keys.
+1919 D. INTERNAL INTERFACE WITHIN THE BIG DATA FRAMEWORK PROVIDER and keep track of keys.
 Non-relational databases should have a layer of security measures.
-Data provenance is essential to having proper context for security and function of the data at every stage.
-DoS attacks should be mitigated to assure availability of the data.
-Certifications (not self-signed) should be used to mitigate man-in the-middle attacks.
+Data attacks should be mitigated to assure availability of the data.
+Certifications (not self-signed) should beused to mitigate man-in the-middle attacks.